AnonymousRand/mc_player_compass/README.md

 4. Run your server
 5. Use /start [targetname] to track the target player

-This is a mod made with Spigot NMS and Bukkit API, not a modded client, so the code can be shared as it does not include code from the actual game files.
+This is a plugin made with Spigot NMS and Bukkit API, not a modded client, so the code can be shared as it does not include code from the actual game files.

 V1.0 was not documented on this repository and did not automatically give players a compass when they joined or respawned.